Walking Holiday in England on

 What's not included

-Our staff will be happy to advise and arrange necessary transfers.
+will be happy to advise and arrange necessary transfers.

 This walking holiday in the UK operates March to October and in either direction.